romeorizzi/TALight/README.md

 ```

-## STARTING THE TAlight DAEMON
+## STARTING THE TALight DAEMON

-To operate with problems you have on your local machine, you first activate the `TAlight` daemon `rtald` on your machine to serve requests coming from your machine itself (modality 1).
+To operate with problems you have on your local machine, you first activate the `TALight` daemon `rtald` on your machine to serve requests coming from your machine itself (modality 1).
 When starting the daemon, it is a good idea to first turn on logging, by setting the environment variable `RUST_LOG=info`.

 <details><summary>How to correctly set the environment variable `RUST_LOG=info`</summary>